-Why would you want to know if you can freeze eggs?
+Why would you want to know how to freeze eggs?

-Well, anytime you have more eggs than you can reasonably eat before they go bad, you might start to ask yourself the question can you freeze eggs.
+Well, anytime you have more eggs than you can reasonably eat before they go bad, you might need a way to keep them without them going bad.
 Freezing eggs is a way to preserve your eggs so that they don’t go to waste.

 A few reasons you might want to freeze eggs are:

 1) Finding a great sale on eggs and you want to stockup while they are at a rock bottom price.
 Afterall, buying on sale and creating a stock pile is a top way to save money